codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 The file validation rules apply for both single and multiple file uploads.

-.. note:: You can also use any native PHP functions that permit up
+.. note:: You can also use any native PHP functions that return boolean and
-    to two parameters, where at least one is required (to pass the field data).
+    permit at least one parameter, the field data to validate.
+    The Validation library **never alters the data** to validate.